-The America Reads / America Counts Program connects work-study eligible students with partner schools and non-profit agencies.
+The America Reads / America Counts (ARAC) program at Mercer University connects work-study eligible students with partner schools, churches, and non-profit agencies.
 Mercer students participating in ARAC serve as tutors and provide support to elementary aged students to improve their reading and math skills.
 ARAC tutors also provide middle school students with the tools and support they need to improve their achievement in mathematics.

 The Office of Campus Life is currently recruiting tutors for the 2022-2023 America Reads/America Counts program.
 Interested applicants are encouraged to apply before December 1, 2022.
 Click here to submit your application.

 Mercer uses BearPulse to support community engagement for students, faculty, and staff.
 BearPulse is useful for finding service opportunities, tracking your on-campus and off-campus activities, connecting with community partners, and adding campus and community-based events to the calendar.